 Leadership exists everywhere.
 When we refer to leadership we mean personal leadership, not positional or hierarchical leadership.
 On completion of the Frontline programme, we want you to have a much clearer idea about your own individual leadership style.
-We will help you develop an increased awareness of the different ways you can apply your leadership skills to transform the lives of vulnerable children and to bring about change in local authorities and beyond.
+We will help you develop an increased awareness of the different ways you can apply your leadership skills to create social change for children do not have a safe or stable home.

 The Frontline leadership capabilities have been designed specifically for a social work setting.
 They detail the different ways that you might use leadership skills when working as a social worker.
 The foundation of these capabilities are the principles of resilience and self-reflexivity.
 Both are at the core of systemic social work practice.

 Over the course of the programme, we will work closely alongside you to provide you with the support, toolkit and opportunities you need to apply your own leadership style in practice.
 We know from experience that an awareness of the importance of leadership develops gradually over time.

 Many people may not initially identify the link between leadership and social work.
 We explain the connection and give you the opportunity to explore this in depth across the course of the two-year programme.
 Over this time, it is our hope that you will become adept at using your leadership abilities to bring about change with families, within the social work profession and beyond.

 Throughout the two-year programme you will:

 • Explore your ethical basis and develop an understanding of what inspires you to act